 Tips for Exchanging Money

 In Kenya, I exchanged my money at forex shops a couple of times.
 I received good exchange rates for bills larger than 50 USD.
-For instance, 1 USD on xe.com was 129 shillings, and I got 128.3 shillings per USD (a total of 12,830 shillings) for two 50 USD notes at an exchange in Nairobi, compared to 127 shillings, which was the highest rate at the banks.
-On the other hand, for each 1 USD note, I would have received an exchange rate of 125 shillings.
+For instance, 1 USD on xe.com was 129 shillings, and I got 128.3 shillings per USD (a total of 12,830 shillings) for two 50 USD notes at an exchange in Nairobi, while 127 shillings, which was the highest rate at the banks.
+On the other hand, for smaller bills such as a one US dollar note, I would have got 125 shillings.
 A passport was the only document required for the exchange, and they also provided a receipt.

-A good piece of advice for travelers is to keep 50 USD or larger bills for exchanging into the local currency while saving the smaller US dollar bills for accommodation, as many hotels and hostels accept payment in US dollars.
+A good piece of advice for travelers is to keep 50 USD or larger bills for exchanging into the local currency while saving the smaller US dollar bills for accommodation, as many hotels and hostels accept payment in US dollars (in addition to Kenyan shillings).

 Missed Malindi and Lamu